10 Wonderful Sources of Support for Learning and Development

 When setting goals, ask yourself: Is the goal relevant and within reach?
 If a goal doesn’t lead towards broader objectives, you should rethink it.

-Example: To achieve my goal of becoming a professor in a university, I will complete my PhD within four years so that I can apply to at least three universities for the post of a professor.
+Example: To achieve my goal of becoming a professor in a university, I will complete my PhD within four years so that I can apply to at least three universities for the post of professor.

 There should be an end date to accomplish your goals so that you stay motivated.
 You do not have forever to reach your goals.
 If things do not work out within the timeframe, take time to consider why.